googlearchive/chromedeveditor/chrome-app-testing.dart/README.md

 # chrome_testing

-This package contains a test harness for testing chrome apps.
+This package contains a test harness for testing Chrome Apps.
 Specifically, it contains a command line tool and an in-process library for chrome apps.

 The command line tool (`bin/chrome_testing.dart`) starts a test listener on port